 Please see our page How To Prepare For Your Workshop.
 We will send you a detailed information document 90 days before your workshop.
 This document will include specifics of where and when to meet, gear and clothing recommendations, and more.

-- Double occupancy lodging.
-Tents single, cabins are shared
+- Shared lodging.
+Tents are single, cabins are shared.

 - All meals, soft drinks, and snacks during the workshop

 - Tips for crew, drivers, and local guides

 - Photographic guiding and instruction from 2 pros